AI implementation in recruiting: what breaks in the real world

 Why this breaks

 Most "AI failures" are implementation failures.
-The model is rarely the problem.
+The model still matters, but the breakdown usually shows up in ownership, inputs, review, logging, and workflow fit.

 Recruiting is messy: inconsistent inputs, shifting priorities, edge cases.
 AI exposes the cracks.